rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 ### T1

-Coming out from the swim, I saw Rohan.
-He was waiting for me, as I was the last person out.
+Coming out from the swim, I saw Rohan, waiting and cheering for me!
 It was so good to see a familiar face.

-T1 was about 400m walk up the hill from swim exit .
 I dashed to T1, wore HRM, Helmet, Cycling Gloves, Socks, Shoes.
-All ready, All done, I inserted one newspaper inside Zipper top.
+I inserted one newspaper inside Zipper top.
 The paper helps to absorb the water and moisture.
-All done, I inserted 6 Gels in the back pocket, unracked cycle and walked towards the exit which was 100m away.
-You’re not allowed to mount the cycle before that.
+Last step was to insert 6 Gels in the 2 back pockets.
+Then I , unracked the bike and walked towards the cycle mount point, which was 100m away.

 Total Time: 8 min